Pool Heat Pump Troubleshooting

 There is no substitute for a qualified service professional to investigate a problem with your pool heat pump, but there are many occasions where there's a simple solution like restarting the heater or ensuring the breaker isn't tripped.
 If you are using heat pump technology to heat your pool you have made a great choice but eventually there will be a problem and why not try to fix it on your own.

-salt water pool maintenance guide
+the complete guide to salt water pool maintenance

 Pool Heat Pump Troubleshooting List